-With more than 20 years of service in Hawaiʻi, Hunt is a company that has long been recognized for its innovative renovation of underutilized government properties, particularly those governed by complex land agreements, as well as its commitment to creating premier master-planned communities that complement the cultural and geographical riches of the Hawaiian Islands to date.
+With more than 25 years of service in Hawaiʻi, Hunt is a company that has long been recognized for its innovative renovation of underutilized government properties, particularly those governed by complex land agreements, as well as its commitment to creating premier master-planned communities that complement the cultural and geographical riches of the Hawaiian Islands.
 To date, Hunt has developed eight projects on four islands, manages more than 7,000 homes at ʻOhana Military Communities, and is responsible for the ongoing management of more than 2,000 acres of land on the Islands.
 Hunt’s Hawai‘i projects reflect the company’s deep roots in public-private partnerships and innovative projects.

 Notable projects include Mayor Wright Homes, Wākea Garden Apartments the Ford Island Master Development Agreement, Kalaeloa Strategic Implementation Plan, Kalaeloa Renewable Energy Park, The Waterfront at Pu’uloa and Waikele on Oahu; Palamanui and Ke Kailani on the Big Island; Kilauea Lighthouse Village on Kaua‘i, and Makaloa on Maui.